Stacey Shortall: Early life and education

-Shortall was born and raised on a farm in Colyton in the Manawatu, in the North Island of New Zealand.
-She graduated with a BCA (Accounting) degree from Victoria University of Wellington in 1994, followed by an LL.B. in 1995.
-She completed her LLM degree from the University of Alberta, Canada in 1992 and obtained a Public International Law Certificate from The Hague Academy of International Law in 2000.
+Shortall was born and raised on a farm in Colyton in the Manawatū, in the North Island of New Zealand.
+She graduated with a BCA (Accounting) degree from Victoria University of Wellington in 1994, followed by a Bachelor of Laws degree in 1995.
+She completed her Master of Laws degree at the University of Alberta, Canada, in 1992, and obtained a Public International Law Certificate from The Hague Academy of International Law in 2000.

 Career

 Shortall was admitted to the New Zealand bar in 1996, and began her legal career as a solicitor at MinterEllisonRuddWatts (then known as Rudd Watts & Stone).
-She then joined Paul, Weiss, Rifkind, Wharton & Garrison, a Wall Street law firm in New York for 11 years before returning to New Zealand and MinterEllisonRuddWatts in 2010, where she took a position as partner.
-Shortall has over 20 years’ experience in litigation cases and regulatory matters and regularly represents financial institutions, other corporate clients, public sector entities and directors and officers.
-She specialises in commercial claims, crisis management, insurance, white collar crime and health and safety matters.
+She then joined Paul, Weiss, Rifkind, Wharton & Garrison, a Wall Street law firm in New York, for 11 years before returning to New Zealand and MinterEllisonRuddWatts in 2010, where she took a position as partner.
+Shortall has over 20 years' experience in litigation cases and regulatory matters and regularly represents financial institutions, other corporate clients, public sector entities and directors and officers.
+She specialises in commercial claims, crisis management, insurance, white collar crime, and health and safety matters.
 Shortall is recognised by international legal directories as a leading New Zealand lawyer.

 Shortall co-authored the 2016 Thomson Reuters book Health and Safety at Work in New Zealand: Know the Law, which covers all essential elements of the Health and Safety at Work Act 2015.

-In 2011 she represented former Pike River Mine chief executive, Peter Whittall at the Royal Commission held in to the disaster at the underground coalmine in which 29 men died.
+In 2011, Shortall represented former Pike River Mine chief executive, Peter Whittall at the Royal Commission held in to the disaster at the underground coal mine in which 29 men died.
 She said her client had been made the "fall guy" for the disaster.

 Shortall is a frequent speaker on issues concerning gender diversity and inclusion in the legal profession.
 In 2017, she chaired the inaugural Women in Law conference in New Zealand and was a guest speaker at the 2018 conference, where she addressed the topic of harassment and bullying in law firms.
 Shortall penned Turning the tide to make more women law partners in New Zealand, which was presented at a New Zealand Law Society Conference in 2016.
-She is also a member of Global Women – a non-profit membership organisation driving diversity in leadership in New Zealand.
+She is also a member of Global Women, a non-profit membership organisation driving diversity in leadership in New Zealand.

 Shortall is an advocate for criminal justice reform in New Zealand.